 community and our students are welcome to get involved at whatever level - from spending an afternoon visiting the

-Santiago reading project and learning how it works to getting your hands dirty and working alongside Franklin and Noel on
+Santiago reading project and learning how it works to getting your hands dirty and working alongside Noel on

-the organic farm.
+the organic garden.
 Every activity or outing provides yet another opportunity to practice that Spanish - whether

 reading "Donde Esta Spot" with a group of wide-eyed children or discussing the effect the heavy rains have